Why open data?

 Since open data is a tool, its purpose is different to each person who wields it.

 Governments can use open data as a tool to increase internal efficiency, to establish better data governance, to enable internal data-sharing, to keep government performance accountable to the public, or to enable better community data-sharing.

-As advocates, we encourage governments to share open data to remain transparent and accountable to their constituents.
+As advocates, we encourage governments to share data to remain transparent and accountable to their constituents.
 We believe that open access to information is a fundamental democratic right.
 Because information is power, we use open data to help empower residents in local communities.

-Residents, journalists, technologists, activists, researchers, and other community members use open data to do their jobs, to conduct important social research, to report on the issues, to build new technologies, to start their own businesses, or just to make decisions about their day-to-day lives.
+Residents, journalists, technologists, activists, researchers, and other community members use open data to do their jobs, to conduct important social research, to report on issues, to build new technologies, to start their own businesses, or just to make decisions about their day-to-day lives.

 Why bother with open data policy?